0hmX/Eui/src/generate_video_prompt.md

 - max 5 items
 - start with eye catchy graphs and plots
 - no "..." trippel dots in the speech
+- take a deep breath and write very meaning full world; do not woory about length; we will speed it up to fit if needed

 example output
 ```json